gvwilson/sensibleadventures/maddy-roo/old.md

 They splashed up onto the sandbar and sprinted toward shore.

-But the bot's legs were longer than theirs and its motors were more powerful than living muscles.
+But the bot's legs were longer than theirs and its motors were more powerful than any living muscles.
 It easily blocked their path and reached out to grab them.

 Gumption yelped and ducked under the bot's arm.